 Tata Steel is a world leader in the steel industry and constantly invests in developing new or improved production technologies and advanced steel products.
 In the 18 months between July 2016 and December 2016 alone we launched 40 new products.

 What is clear to us, however, is that no matter how much we spend on internal research and development, or support our core academic networks, we can never have in place the expertise to cover all of our interests.
 Our needs include optimising raw material and energy use, developing new technologies for sustainable iron and steel making, new chemistries for advanced high strength steels, understanding hot and cold metallurgical transformation processes during rolling, as well as developing advanced coatings technologies for our products used in construction, automotive and Energy and Power, to name but a few.
-Add to this the key need to understand the way in which our customers use our products and their future needs, it is clear that we must constantly find new ways of identifying the right partners to work with and over the last 18 months we have been actively developing an open innovation strategy, unique in the Steel Industry.
+Add to this the key need to understand the way in which our customers use our products and their future requirements, it is clear that we must constantly find new ways of identifying the right partners to work with and over the last two years we have been actively developing an open innovation strategy, unique in the Steel Industry.

 In April, 2014 we launched our Technology Challenges Gallery where we post specific opportunities and challenges that we want to explore with partners.
 In February 2015, we launched Tata Steel’s Innovation Portal, describing more generally our interest areas across our production processes, product development opportunities and new application development, and giving potential partners the opportunity in confidence to propose areas where we can work together.